ryanorsinger/ten-functions/README.md

-Ten Functions
+➢ Ten Functions
 =================

 Click `Show` in the header to run the app live.
 Updates to your code will instantly deploy and update live.

-## The "Ten Functions" Exercises
+## The "Ten Functions" Exercises 👟
 0. The comments to the right of the function call demonstrate the output value of the function's operation on the provided input.
+Add your function definitions to `solutions.js`.

 1. Define a function named `isTrue` that takes in any input and returns true if the input provided is exactly equal to `true` in value and `boolean` in data type.